How to Become an Account Manager from Customer Service

 Direct Path (2-4 months)

 Possible if you already handle escalations, work with VIP accounts, or have been informally managing key relationships.
 Internal promotions are the fastest route.
+Amazon alone has 159 AM openings — large employers often promote from within.

 - 1. Ask for VIP or escalation accounts to build AM experience